karl-zylinski/odin-sokol-web/README.md

 ## How does the web build work?

 1. The contents of `source` is compiled with Odin compiler using `js_wasm32` target.
 It is compiled in `obj` build mode.
 This means that no libraries are linked.
+That instead happens in step (3).
 2. The `odin.js` environment is copied from `<odin>/core/sys/wasm/js/odin.js` to `build/web`
 3. The emscripten compiler is run.
 It is fed the output of our Odin compilation as well as the Sokol library files.
 It is also fed a template HTML file that is used as basis for the final `index.html` file.
 The resulting WASM files and are written to `build/web`